 Freelance editors do not generally act as agents or advise on how to get your work published.
-For more information on how the publishing process works, how to prepare a book proposal, and how to find an agent or editorial help, check your local library for any of the standard references, such as Writer’s Guide to Book Editors, Publishers, and Literary Agents by Jeff Herman (Prima Publishing).
+For more information on how the publishing process works, how to prepare a book proposal, and how to find an agent or editorial help, check the writing section of your local library or bookstore.
+You can also download the EFA booklet Is Self-Publishing Right for You?.

-For information on the children’s book market, check the Purple Crayon website at www.underdown.org.
+For information on the children’s book market, check the SCBWI (Society of Children’s Book Writers and Illustrators) at www.scbwi.org.

 Many would-be authors find that joining a local writers’ group is helpful.